0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Reel/Reel.md

 `smtp-user-enum -M VRFY -U users.txt -t 10.10.10.77`

 That takes a while to run.
-And it comes up short.
-So we move on.
+And it comes up short. *So we move on...*

 ### Checking file metadata using `exiftool`